Home Federal is committed to protecting you and your accounts from criminal activity and financial fraud.

 - We will never request personal information in response to an email, or in an unsecured email.
 If you receive this type of email, consider it a scam and ignore.

-- Home Federal will only reference personal/sensitive information in our secure email system that requires you to log into to access.
+- Home Federal will only reference personal/sensitive information in secure email that requires you to log into to access.

 - Home Federal does not use pop-up windows to request account information.
 If you see this, consider it a scam.

-- Home Federl requires a unique user ID/password combination for you to access your online banking account.
+- Home Federal requires a unique user ID/password combination for you to access your online banking account.
 We also require your password to be changed regularly to keep your account secure.

 - Home Federal offers a secure online banking portal with Bill Pay service and e-statements to help eliminate paper trails.
 We suggest signing up for e-Statements if you haven't already!